Charlie50503/charlie50503/README.md

 Frontend Developer
 ------------------

-I am an experienced frontend developer with a strong focus on Angular and Vue, complemented by hands-on backend experience in Node.js.
+I am an experienced frontend developer with a strong focus on Angular and Vue, complemented by hands-on backend experience in .Net Core.
 My approach emphasizes clean code, maintainable architectures, and a deep understanding of Object-Oriented Analysis and Design (OOAD) principles.
 I thrive in both independent and collaborative environments, excelling at delivering high-quality solutions tailored to user needs.

 With nearly a year of experience as a team leader, I have developed expertise in project management, team coordination, and guiding projects from concept to deployment.
 My skillset also includes leveraging Design Patterns to craft scalable, efficient, and robust systems.